rafaelrodriguesaceno/report_phishing/README.md

     original_website="https://original_site.com.br"
     bucket_name="report_s3_bucket"

-Configure a role for aws to have permission to send and synchronize files with aws s3
+Configure a aws role to have permission to send and synchronize files with aws s3

 Insert the suspicious domains in the **domains** file, line by line aws s3 cp domains s3://bucket_name/